sjbeckett/weighted-modularity-LPAwbPLUS/code/Julia/README.md

 MOD3 = Exhaustive_LPA_wb_plus(MAT.>0, 2, 20) # find labels and binary modularity using Exhaustive LPAwb+ checking from a minimum of 2 modules and 20 replicates

+#plotting

+include("MODULARPLOT.jl") #read in plotting function

+MODULARPLOT(MAT,MOD1) # show the modular network configuration found in MOD1.
+Row and column numbering indicates the ordering of rows and columns in MAT.
+Modules are highlighted in red rectangles.

 ```